sarthak471/facebook/README.md

 * Familiarity with Python virtual environments.
 * Basic understanding of Django and Django REST Framework operation.

+## The Postman collection for the above API endpoints is available.
 ## This project can be executed without dockers

 ## Installation